HeartSine Technologies has been sold to Physio-Control

 The companies share a strong scientific and technical focus with important, often parallel histories.
 The pioneer of direct current defibrillation, Physio-Control has partnered with leading emergency medical systems since the 1960s and commercialized the first home-use AED, the LIFEPAK 100, in 1986.
 HeartSine’s founder, Professor John Anderson, worked with the pioneer of out-of-hospital mobile coronary care, Dr. Frank Pantridge, in Belfast in the 1960s and 1970s.
 Professor Anderson was part of the team that developed the world’s first mobile coronary care unit.

 Lincoln acted as the exclusive financial advisor to HeartSine, working closely with the company’s management team throughout the sale process.
 This included providing advisory expertise and managing the preparatory, marketing, negotiation and due diligence phases of the transaction.

 Declan O’Mahoney, CEO of HeartSine, remarked, “This transaction is a tremendous success for the team at HeartSine, the stakeholders and our customers.
 All are extremely pleased as Lincoln helped us navigate a very complex and highly competitive process.”

 Meet Our Professionals

 View More Transactions

-Lincoln International is delighted to have represented the shareholders of Ultima Business Solutions Limited on the sale of a majority stake to Apse Capital Limited
+Lincoln International is pleased to announce that it has advised the private founders of Seven Miles in the sale of a majority stake to Oakley Capital